 Why Should You Know the Minimum Wage

-Whatever stage you are on your career path, it’s important you know the minimum wage for your age, especially for those interested in the UK minimum wage 2023.
+Whatever stage you are on your career path, it’s important you know the minimum wage for your age, especially when you’re starting your career or switching jobs.
 There are various reasons why you should know the minimum wage in the UK:

 Job Search